 There’s a lot of debate as to what makes certain books ‘classics’ – is it longevity, popularity, literary merit or all of the above?
 Are all the books we view as ‘classic’ deserving of that title?
 Should some lesser-known books be considered ‘classics’ instead?

 There are no easy answers to these questions, and opinions as to which classic books should be read by everyone will always vary.
-Listed below is a variety of books which are, however, a good starting point, covering as they do literature from a range of time periods and genres.
+Listed below is a variety of books which are, however, a good starting point, covering literature from a range of time periods and genres.
 From an Indian family saga to a Renaissance revenge tragedy, to a collection of short stories set in turn-of-the-century Ireland, there really is something for everyone here.

 1. Metamorphoses (8 AD) – Ovid (translated by David Raeburn)

 This irresistible epic poem has an unusual structure: it is comprised of a series of short stories, linked by the theme of transformation, which flow seamlessly into one another.
 David Raeburn has translated it into hexameter verse, reflecting the rhythm of the original Latin.
 Far from being dry and dusty, it is thrilling, unpredictable and often shocking, as jealous gods exact their revenge on mortals and love affairs take dark turns.
 Once you’ve read it, you’ll have the added bonus of being able to understand classical allusions in more modern texts.